psalkowski/ngx-simple-select/README.md

 ## Demo

+You can check demo online on https://stackblitz.com/edit/angular-nhwmv9 or run it locally.

-To run demo, you need to build library locally (see *Build* section), then run:
+To run demo locally with latest changes, you need to build library (see *Build* section), then run:
 ```
 cd demo
 npm install